meg-gutshall/vc-rust-learning-cohort/notes/12_an_io_project.md

 # 12. An I/O Project: Building A Command Line Program

+## 12.1.
+Accepting Command Line Arguments

-## Reading
+## 12.2.
+Reading a File

-### The Rust Programming Language – 12.
-An I/O Project: Building A Command Line Program

-## Code

-You can create a command-line program using the book as a guide, or try building a CLI of your own!
+## 12.3.
+Refactoring to Improve Modularity and Error Handling

+## 12.4.
+Developing the Library's Functionality with Test Driven Development

+## 12.5.
+Working with Environment Variables

+## 12.6.
+Writing Error Messages to Standard Error Instead of Standard Output